Keep Your Startup Out Of The Sand

 What Other Tools Are There?

 Well, I still have to protect my idea.
-What else can I do?
+So, What else can I do?

 I invite you to explore the following possibilities.
 Talk with your patent attorney about how they may apply in your situation.
 They can be less expensive, less time-consuming, and can often buy you time or satisfy the need entirely: